 American Red Cross Pet First-Aid Certified: In the unlikely event that your dog is injured while out with the pack, I am prepared to apply whatever first aid is immediately required.
 Situations I am trained to handle include dislodging an item that is blocking the airway, cleaning and bandaging wounds, and CPR.

-Bonded and Insured: I am bonded and insured through Pet Sitters International (PSI).
+Bonded and Insured: I am bonded and insured through associates of Pet Sitters International (PSI).

 Lock-Box: I keep all of my clients' keys safely stored in a lock-box.
 In order to further ensure your security, I do not use your name or address to identify your key.

 My name is Greg Caunt.
 I am a lifelong animal lover who has always had an especially soft spot for canines.
 I had three Golden Retrievers at different times while growing up - Goldie, Honey, and Cinnamon - and I loved and bonded with each of them.
 I began walking others' dogs regularly in April of 2008.
 I started Leader of the Pack in March of 2009, and I've loved every minute of it since!
 I am perpetually involved in independent study of animal behavior and training methods.
 I believe that an understanding of the instinctual interpretations of body language and verbal cues is the key to communicating with and training animals, combined with a basis of positive reinforcement and occasional, well-timed corrections delivered with a calm, firm and patient energy.

 I strive to see things from the point of view of each and every dog with whom I work, as well as from the point of view of canines as a whole.
 I have always been moved by the ability of different species, with different ways of experiencing the world, to communicate with one another and find common ground and companionship.
 I believe that working to better understand our four-legged friends in turn helps us to better understand one another - and the rest of the natural world around us - and ultimately brings us toward a more happy and harmonious existence throughout our lives and relationships.

 Bonded and Insured Member of Pet Sitters International